Golgautier/nke-labs/04_Nutanix_CSI_Block_Usage/readme.md

    <details>
    <summary>Answer</summary>

    > 1. Create a manifest to create a snapshot class.
-Warning, your secret name can be different, check this point first with the command `kubectl get secret -n kube-system`.<br>
+Warning: your secret name can be different, check this point first with the command `kubectl get secret -n kube-system`.<br>
         Manifest file : ./manifests/04.yaml

    > ```yaml